 Shareholders are called to the Shareholders' Meeting by the Management Board, whenever it is deemed appropriate or, pursuant to Article 2367 of the Italian Civil Code, upon request by shareholders representing at least one-twentieth of share capital.
 The Ordinary Shareholders' Meeting must be called at least once a year, no later than a hundred and twenty days after the end of the financial year.
+Where the legal requirements are met, the Shareholders' Meeting can be called within one hundred and eighty days of the end of the financial year.

-The Shareholders' Meeting is called at the registered office of the Company or in another location in the municipality where the Company has its registered office, by notice containing the information envisaged by law and published on the Bank's website, as well as with other methods envisaged by the regulatory provisions; the notice is generally published in the daily newspaper "Il Sole 24 Ore" and in the major national and international newspapers.
+The Shareholders' Meeting is called at the registered office of the Bank or in another location in the municipality where the Bank has its registered office, by notice published on the Bank's website at least thirty days prior to the date of the Shareholders' Meeting, as well as by other methods envisaged in the regulatory provisions, including an abstract publication in daily newspapers (the abstract notice is normally published in "Il Sole 24 Ore" and in the major national and international newspapers).
+If the Shareholders' Meeting is called to appoint members of the Supervisory Board, an earlier deadline for publication of forty days prior to the date of the meeting is applied.

 The convocation notice may also provide for Shareholders' Meetings to be convened on second call and, limited to Extraordinary Shareholders' Meetings, also on third call; the Management Board may also decide that the Meetings be held in a single meeting, giving notice thereof in the convocation notice, thereby excluding further calls.
-The Board exercised this option for both meetings held in 2012 in order to streamline procedures.
+The Board exercised this option for the meeting held in 2013 in order to streamline procedures.